rajsugavanam/NVIM-Config/README.md

 If you don't have a package manager that can install neovim, you'll need to [build it from source](https://github.com/neovim/neovim/blob/master/BUILD.md).
+Please note that many Linux distributions such as Ubuntu's `apt` have a very outdated version of neovim to the point where this configuration will not work (so **don't** use `sudo apt install neovim`)!
+If you're on Mac, I recommend [homebrew](https://brew.sh/).
+You can use this for Linux as well, but if you do not wish to install homebrew, I recommend building it from source.
 Follow the four steps listed there.

 To install this configuration: